Can children choose where they live?

-Whether you’re a parent or a child in a parenting matter, you may be wondering, can a child choose where they live?
+Can children choose where they live?
+Whether you’re a parent or a child in a parenting matter, this is something that often causes real concern.
 It’s important to have an understanding of how the court will decide where a child lives and what factors they will take into consideration.
 Our Brisbane Family Lawyers explain what happens in the court process to determine this.

-Absent evidence of influence upon a child, the view then of a fourteen year old as to where he or she wants to live would generally be expected to carry more weight than a similar view expressed by a four year old.
-However, the view of even a mature older child may not be definitive of the matter.
+Absent evidence of influence upon a child, the view then of a teenager as to where he or she wants to live would generally be expected to carry more weight than a similar view expressed by a four year old.
+However, this is still a long way from the idea that children choose.
+The view of even a mature older child may not be definitive of the matter.
 There are other considerations to also be taken into account which may also effect the outcome, for example, the views of each parent and the practical difficulty and expenses of a child spending time with a parent.